 We must comply with many different federal, state, local, and foreign governmental regulations related to the use, storage, discharge, and disposal of certain chemicals and gases used in our manufacturing processes.
 Our facilities have been designed to comply with these regulations and we believe our activities are conducted in material compliance with such regulations.
 Any changes in such regulations or in their enforcement could require us to acquire costly equipment or to incur other significant expenses to comply with environmental regulations.
 Any failure by us to adequately control the storage, use, discharge, and disposal of regulated substances could result in significant future liabilities.
-Increasing public attention has been focused on the environmental regulations, our business and results of operations could suffer if for any reason we fail to control the storage or use of, or to adequately restrict the discharge or disposal of, hazardous substances under present or future environmental regulations.
+Increasing public attention has been focused on the environmental impact of manufacturing operations.
+While we have not experienced any material adverse effects on our operations from recently adopted environmental regulations, our business and results of operations could suffer if for any reason we fail to control the storage or use of, or to adequately restrict the discharge or disposal of, hazardous substances under present or future environmental regulations.